Sulphur and nitrogen oxide emissions

 Maximum sulphur content may differ according to a vessel’s location.
 With effect from 1 January 2015, the sulphur content of fuel may not exceed 0.1% m/m in sulphur emission control areas (SECAs).
 These areas include the Baltic Sea, North Sea, English Channel, Canada and the United States.
 With the introduction of IMO 2020 on 1 January 2020, the limit outside SECA was reduced from 3.5 to 0.5 percent m/m.
 To meet the requirements, a transition to low sulphur marine fuels or use of alternative fuels (e.g., LNG or methanol) is necessary.
 In addition, the regulations have also been an incentive to install scrubbers that clean exhaust gases during use of highsulphur fuel.

 Concordia Maritime has decided against investing in scrubbers, but has switched to low-sulphur fuels instead.

 Nitrogen oxides are formed during combustion of bunker oil.
 As a result of stricter regulations and companies’ own improvement efforts, there has been a significant reduction in emissions of nitrogen oxides from shipping in recent years.
 The current emission limit values for nitrogen oxides are controlled by when the diesel engine was manufactured and when the vessel was built.

-All vessels in Concordia Maritime’s fleet were built after 1 January 2000 and therefore meet the IMO’s Tier I standards.
-Two of the vessels in the fleet also meet the Tier II standards.
+All remaining vessels in Concordia Maritime’s fleet meet the IMO’s Tier I standards.